edwindarmadi/QuantumWire_Trend_Analysis/README.md

 * Diving deeper into product performance, three items—the 27in 4K Gaming Monitor, Apple AirPods, and MacBook Air—accounted for nearly 85% of total revenue.
 This heavy concentration suggests that QuantumWire’s growth is strongly tied to a few top-performing products.
 Exploring ways to expand or upsell within these categories, such as bundling accessories or offering premium variations, could further increase revenue and strengthen customer loyalty.

-* Conversely, reviewing the lower-performing products may reveal opportunities to phase out or replace underperforming SKUs.
+* Conversely, reviewing the lower-performing products may reveal opportunities to phase out or replace underperforming products.
 Streamlining the product portfolio and reallocating marketing resources toward high-demand items could improve overall profitability and sales efficiency.

 ## Growth Rates